-As Eric Winder Sella covers in his article, “Louisiana First Circuit Court of Appeal Reviews Effect of Settlement on Insurer’s Duty to Defend,” the Gasquet Release is seen often in transportation litigation, especially when there is a smaller personal insurance policy providing primary coverage and other sources of insurance in addition to or in excess of the primary policy.
+As covered in the article, “Louisiana First Circuit Court of Appeal Reviews Effect of Settlement on Insurer’s Duty to Defend,” the Gasquet Release is seen often in transportation litigation, especially when there is a smaller personal insurance policy providing primary coverage and other sources of insurance in addition to or in excess of the primary policy.
 In a Gasquet Release, a primary insurer will usually obtain a release of its insureds’ excess exposure and allow claimants to still pursue claims against remaining available insurance, including any excess or umbrella policies.

 Background of Aggreko, L.L.C. v.
 Chartis Specialty Ins.
 Co.

 This lawsuit arose out of a wrongful death lawsuit when the decedent was killed in an electrocution accident while on the job.
 Although the primary insurer initially defended the defendant-insured, it later paid the plaintiffs the remainder of the policy limits ($950,000.00, $50,000.00 of which had been paid in prior settlement) in exchange for the plaintiffs’ agreement to collect any judgment only against the defendant-insured’s excess insurer.
 As a result, the primary insurer stopped defending the defendant-insured.